thevermeer/pg_ts_semantic_headline/README.md

 ## Prerequisites
 - PostgreSQL@14 or greater.
 - The `UNACCENT` extension that, by default is bundled with PostgreSQL@14.
-To install that, run:
+To install it, run:
 ```
 CREATE EXTENSION unaccent;
 ```